onefoursix/streamsets-job-template-service/README.md

 ## streamsets-job-template-service
-This project provides an example of how to use the [StreamSets Platform SDK](https://docs.streamsets.com/platform-sdk/latest/index.html) to parameterize and start Job Template instances based on settings and parameters retrieved from a  database table.
+This project provides an example of how to use the [StreamSets Platform SDK](https://docs.streamsets.com/platform-sdk/latest/index.html) to parameterize and start Job Template instances based on parameters retrieved from a  database table.
 After Jobs complete, Job metrics are captured and written back to the database.
 A REST API service wrapper is provided for integration flexibility.
 In this version, Jobs are assumed to be batch Jobs and metrics are gathered after the Jobs complete.
 One could enhance this project to capture metrics for streaming Jobs as well.

 ## Overview